ifilot/pyqint/docs/user_interface.rst

 .. code-block:: python

-    from pyqint import PyQInt, cgf
+    from pyqint import PyQInt, CGF
     import numpy as np
     from copy import deepcopy